-The first section of this book provides a broad scope of knowledge on addiction, recovery, and change, so we can better understand what we’re up against, what’s required for sobriety, and how we can make change last.
-The second section of the book is the guide for Structured Family Recovery, putting into action the goals of achieving lasting sobriety and rebuilding family trust and respect.
+The first section of this book provides a broad scope of knowledge on addiction, recovery, and change so we can better understand what we’re up against, what’s required for sobriety, and how we can make change last.
+The second section of the book is a guide for Structured Family Recovery, putting into action the goals of achieving lasting sobriety and rebuilding family trust and respect.

-There are many ways we find help, both for the addict and the fam- ily.
+There are many ways we find help, both for the addict and the family.
 Treatment and family programs dot the map of this great country, giving us any manner of assistance and head starts.
-But they don’t keep alcoholics sober or drug addicts clean; they just begin the process.
+But these places and programs don’t keep alcoholics sober or drug addicts clean; they just begin the process.
 What keeps the addicted from going back to drink or drugs for the long haul is outside the domain of professionals.
 Programs for families, marvelous as they are brief, don’t prepare us for the day we’re again standing in the kitchen face-to-face with our addict, who has now relapsed.
-I recall the words of a woman who’d just smelled alcohol on her recovering husband’s breath: “What do I do now?
+I recall the panicked words of a woman who had just smelled alcohol on her recovering husband’s breath: “What do I do now?
 I went to the family program!
 No one told me what I do now!”

-Structured Family Recovery is not a response to crisis, but a safe- guard against it.
+Structured Family Recovery is not a response to crisis but a safe- guard against it.
 We do not stand alone in the kitchen.
-We stand with family and the entire recovery community.
-We come prepared for crisis, smoothing the waters with a family living in recovery, gliding forward steadily, with perseverance, over the ripples of turbulence, looking ahead, working for something better, saying farewell to our past ways as best we can.
+We stand with family and an entire recovery community.
+We come prepared for cri- sis, smoothing the waters with a family living in recovery, gliding for- ward steadily, with perseverance, over the ripples of turbulence, looking ahead, working for something better, saying farewell to our past ways as best we can.
 Imperfection is in us and all around us, but we can embrace it as the place where change begins.

 Follow the book as it’s written.
-The information builds on itself to move you forward.
-Not just with head knowledge, but in real ways to change the course of what’s to come.
+The information builds on itself to move you forward—not just with head knowledge, but in real ways to change the course of what’s to come.
 Recovery is practical.
 It requires we take action.
-This book shows families the way into recovery with a step-by-step presentation of the Structured Family Recovery model.
+This book shows families (which always includes the re- covering addict) the way into recovery with a step-by-step presentation of Structured Family Recovery.
 It’s a place where the world begins to change, and it comes from the changes within us.

-Families can engage in Structured Family Recovery on their own or work with an addiction therapist trained specifically to do this work.
-Whichever you choose, I have only one word for you: commitment.
+Families can engage in Structured Family Recovery on their own or work with an addiction counselor trained specifically to do this work.
+Whichever you choose, I have only one word for you: commit- ment.
 Family members must demonstrate to the addict, in deed, what this word means.
-Then along the way (usually not immediately noticed), recovery heals us, individually and together.
+Then, along the way (not always immediately noticed), recovery heals us, individually and together.